 canTrade = inBrokerSession and posSize >= minQty and stopIsValid

 The important thing here is not the exact strategy logic.
-It is the fact that the script is now explicitly carrying broker assumptions inside it.
+It is that the script is now explicitly carrying broker assumptions inside it — volume constraints, session window, stops level, pricing format — as configurable inputs rather than hard-coded numbers.

 Even with all of those improvements, TradingView is still not the broker.

 That does not make TradingView useless.
-It just means I need to keep it in the right role.
-It is a research and design environment, not a one-click proof that a live FTMO deployment will behave identically.
+It just means I need to keep it in the right role: a research and design environment, not a one-click proof that a live FTMO deployment will behave identically.

-This article resonates particularly well in the FTMO context because prop-firm traders are not just trying to find profitable entries.
-They are trying to find robust execution under constraints.
+Prop-firm traders are not just trying to find profitable entries.
+They are trying to find robust execution under constraints — the broker's, and the firm's own.

 That means the question is not simply: